 Trend ChipAway Virus This mainboard has built-in virus protection in the firmware.
 Use this item to enable or disable the built-in virus protection.
-Frame Buffer Cache Control This item appears when a Frame Buffer Cache card is installed in the ADIMM socket.
-The default setting, Auto, automatically sets the display memory size.
-The Manual setting uses the next item to manually set display memory size.
 Share Memory Size This item lets you allocate a portion of the main memory for use by the onboard VGA display.
 1 st Boot Device 2 nd Boot Device 3 rd Boot Device Use these items to determine the device order the computer uses to look for an operating system to load at start-up time.
 Try Other Boot Device If you enable this item, the system will also search for other boot devices if it fails to find an operating system from the first two locations.
 S.M.A.R.T. for Hard Disks Enable this item if any IDE hard disks support the S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) feature.
-BootUp Num- Lock This items determines if the Num Lock key is active or inactive at system start-up time.
+BootUp Num- Lock This item determines if the Num Lock key is active or inactive at system start-up time.